TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 3/Romans 3.2.md

 ---

-Much every way: first of all, that they were intrusted with the oracles of God.
+Much in every way!
+Because first of all, they were entrusted with the oracles of God.